grantshandy/libretranslate-rs/README.md

 }
 ```

-Written in Love, with Rust.
+Written with love, in Rust.